fabianaiolfi/pytorch-rnn-lm/kaomoji/readme.md

 | 40     | 400            | 0.5     | 28.31           |
 | 40     | 500            | 0.5     | 28.56           |

+- more epochs and larger embedding size didn't result in lower perplexity
+- higher and lower dropout than 0.5 always resulted in higher perplexity

 ## 3. Generate kaomojis using model with lowest perplexity
 1. Use `???/generate.sh` to generate output \
 This documentation uses `--seed 1111`